 \section{Defining properties of Active Galactic Nuclei}

-Active galactic nuclei (AGN) are compact cores of a special category of galaxies that are characterized by high luminosity of non-stellar origin.
-They are distinguished also by Spectral Energy Distribution of the emerging radiation which spans a wide range of electromagnetic spectrum -- from low-frequency radio waves across millimeter, infrared, and optical light, and further up to X-rays and high-energy gamma-rays.
-Most AGNs are characterised by a strong emission in UV, known as the Big Blue Bump, and emission in X-rays much exceeding the typical X-ray luminosity of normal, non-active, galaxies.
+\epigraph{\textit{``Do not undertake a scientific career in quest of fame or money.
+There are easier and better ways to reach them.
+Undertake it only if nothing else will satisfy you; for nothing else is probably what you will receive.
+Your reward will be the widening of the horizon as you climb.
+And if you achieve that reward you will ask no other."}}{--- \textup{Cecilia Payne-Gaposchkin}} Active galactic nuclei (AGN) are compact cores of a special category of galaxies that are characterized by high luminosity of non-stellar origin.
+They are distinguished also by the spectral energy distribution (SED) of the emerging radiation which spans a wide range of electromagnetic spectrum -- from low-frequency radio waves across millimeter, infrared, and optical light, and further up to X-rays and high-energy gamma-rays.
+Most AGN are characterized by a strong emission in UV, known as the Big Blue Bump, and emission in X-rays much exceeding the typical X-ray luminosity of normal, non-active, galaxies.
 Some AGN exhibit powerful jets, collimated to a very narrow cone and moving by strongly relativistic velocities up to the intergalactic space.
-There is a plenty of different observational evidence of the nuclear activity in various sources that lead to classification of several different kinds of AGN (occasionally referred to as an AGN zoology.
-This various appearance strongly depends on the orientation of the AGN with respect to the observer (as we will more discuss in Chapter~\ref{AGN_structure}).
-Our aim in this book is not to fully describe all observed kinds of AGN, but rather introduce the main characteristic features.
+There is a plenty of different observational evidence of the nuclear activity in various sources that lead to classification of several different kinds of AGN (occasionally referred to as an AGN zoology).
+This various appearance strongly depends on the orientation of the AGN with respect to the observer (as we will more discuss in sect.~\ref{AGN_structure}).
+Our aim is not to fully describe all observed kinds of AGN, but rather introduce the main characteristic features.